 Although the field of law is wide and varied, the salaries of lawyers have one similarity: They are high.
 The average annual salary of a lawyer stands at $130,000 in many developed countries.
 In big corporations, experienced lawyers earn in the upwards of $500,000 with lead lawyers earning millions of dollars.
 Fresh law graduates can also expect starting salaries twice or triple those of other jobs.

-ONCAMPUS Coventry is based on the campus of Coventry University, the leading modern university in the UK.
+ONCAMPUS Sunderland is based on the campus of the University of Sunderland, one of the leading modern universities in th...

 If you have any questions, please feel free to ask.